wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 9 And the red savages appeared in the field before the men of Britain, for they had put them as a shield, at the front of the battle.

-10 And they yelled with dreadful yellings, and sound- ed aloud the war-whoop, which was the signal of death.
+10 And they yelled with dreadful yellings, and sounded aloud the war-whoop, which was the signal of death.

 11 But the army of Colombia rushed upon them with the fierceness of lions.

-12 And the weapons of war were used without mercy ; the foxes and the beavers -crept into their holes, for the destroying engines frightened the wild beasts, so that they looked for their hiding places.
+12 And the weapons of war were used without mercy ; the foxes and the beavers crept into their holes, for the destroying engines frightened the wild beasts, so that they looked for their hiding places.

-13 The gallant Johnson fell upon them with a band of chosen horsemen, and he drove them before him like chaff before the wind, and smote their chief warrior, and slew him with his own hand, so that he fell to the earth.
+13 The gallant Johnson* fell upon them with a band of chosen horsemen, and he drove them before him like chaff before the wind, and smote their chief warrior,** and slew him with his own hand, so that he fell to the earth.

+* Col. Johnson, of the Kentucky light-horse.

+** Tecumseh ; who was at that moment in the act of shooting the colonel.

 14 And the host of Columbia assailed the men of Britain on all sides, and overcame them, and made them prisoners of war ; whereupon the engines ceased to utter their thunders.